Links on Android Authority may earn us a commission. Learn more.

 5 things I wish I'd known before building an advanced smart home

-Building a smart home is great.
+Building a smart home is a great idea.
 Why?
-Because home automation makes your life easier.
+Because home automation makes your life easier…or so they say.

 While my home is admittedly a lot smarter now, it was a hard-fought battle.
 With dozens of standards, brands, and even communication protocols, getting a cohesive experience is hard — even for a tech enthusiast.